SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 3. Click "Create miter boxes from fibula planes".
 The yellow miterBoxes will appear, each one with a long box that will create the slit for the saw to go through.

-# Create the Fibula Guide Base
+## Create the Fibula Guide Base
 3. Go to the segment editor, add a new segment and create a copy (using the copy-logical-operator) of the fibula segment, rename it to "fibGuideBase".
 4. Use Hollow tool with "inside surface" option and some "shell thickness" between 3 to 6mm.
 The number should be decision of the user.
 Usually more thickness makes the contact between the miterBoxes and the guideBase easier to achieve but sometimes the guideBase ends up too big wasting material or being uncomfortable.
 You can solve this, using a smaller shell if you do "masked painting" in the areas that need filling.
 [Here is explained how to do it](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/discussions/40#discussioncomment-1607995)
 5. Go to the data module and leave only the fibGuideBase segment visible on its segmentation, right-click it and press "Export visible segments to models"

-# Finish the Fibula Surgical Guide
+## Finish the Fibula Surgical Guide
 6. On the "Fibula Surgical Guide Generation" layout of BRP click on the button "Create fiducial list" and position around one point per segment were you want the screw-hole to be (the fibGuideBase model should be visible).
 7. Select the fibula guide base model that you exported on the corresponding model selector.
 Be sure the correct pointList is selected on the corresponding point selector.
 If you go by defaults it should work fine.
 8. Click "Create cylinder from fiducial list and fibula surgical guide base".
 Some cylinders should appear over the fibula guide base.
 9. Congratulations: You are ready to execute boolean operations to create the guide.
 Click on "Make boolean operations to surgical guide base with screwHolesCylinders and miterBoxes".
 The guide will be created, you can be sure by using the NodeControlBox that is above and hiding everything else by clicking each "eye icon" of the component objects.
 The name of the guide will end with the word "Prototype".
 If you execute this button again after you did some changes to the plan (e.g. changed miterBoxes position) a new prototype will be created.

-## Personalized Mandible Surgical Guide.
+## Personalized Mandible Surgical Guide

 The workflow doesn't differ much from fibula guide creation.
 Except that: